What we're up to

 - Join a team that values and is obsessed with creating the best educational content for our students.
 We value quality over quantity and take pride in the work we publish.
 We believe students can see and feel the small details that show we care about their success.

-- Competitive salary and benefits, starting at $75,000 annually
+- Competitive wage starting at $25/hour

 - Remote work - work from home on your own terms

 Who are we and how do you fit in with this?

 We’re a test prep company founded by teachers for teachers.
 Our Dental Admission Test (DAT) product is used by 97% of all pre-dental students, and the reason we stand out is because we’re obsessed about creating the best content possible for our students.

 We receive messages like these every day at DAT Bootcamp.

 You can see what we're up to at datbootcamp.com,

 What it's like working at Team Bootcamp